 The company governance designates the system formed by the set of rules, behaviours and institutions which determine how the company is managed, administered and controlled.
 The Naval Group governance is organized around an Executive Committee made up of 10 members including the Chairman and CEO.

 Presided over by the Chairman and Chief Executive Officer, the Executive Committee sets the group’s objectives and rules on all matters that have a major impact on the group’s strategy, its functioning and its commercial and operational activities.
 It meets twice a month.
-It is made up of the Financial and Legal Executive Vice President, the Development Executive Vice President, the General Secretary, the International Trade Director, the Programmes Director, the Programme Australia Director, the Manufacturing Director, the Services Director.
+It is made up of the Financial and Legal Executive Vice President, the Development Executive Vice President, the General Secretary, the International Trade Director, the Programs Director, the Program Australia Director, the Manufacturing Director, the Services Director.

 The General Management Committee considers all the major strategic, economic, financial or technological policies relating to the company’s activity.
 It underwrites the company’s social interests and that of its main stakeholders: shareholders, staff members and clients.
 It is made up of eighteen members.
 An administrator is appointed by decree as a representative of the Government.
 Eleven administrators are appointed by the Shareholders’ General Meeting, of which five are designated by the Government.
 Six administrators are elected to represent the workforce.
 Since 15 December 2017, Naval Group’s General Management Committee is made up of: